pattyouwehand/nextjs-app/README.md

-# Rick and Morty Explorer + Todo App
+# Next.js 14 Rick and Morty Explorer + Todo App with AWS & MongoDB
-This project is a Next.js 14 application styled with Tailwind CSS, built to demonstrate technical proficiency in modern web development.
-The app features data fetched from the Rick and Morty API, with a dynamic character browser that includes search functionality, pagination, and individual character detail pages.
+This project is a Next.js 14 application styled with Tailwind CSS, built to demonstrate technical proficiency in modern full-stack development.
+The app features:

-The project also includes a basic Todo app, showcasing functionality for adding, modifying, and deleting tasks.
-Originally created as part of a technical assignment, this project shows clean architecture, efficient data handling, and responsive design using cutting-edge tools and frameworks.
+* A dynamic Rick and Morty character browser with search, pagination, and detailed character pages.
+* A Todo App backed by AWS Lambda, API Gateway, and MongoDB, enabling task management with full CRUD operations.
+* A CI/CD pipeline with GitHub Actions, ensuring automated testing and deployment.

 Explore the code to see technical concepts in action!

-### Technologies used
+## Technologies used
+### Frontend
-* Next.js 14: Server-side rendering, dynamic routing, and API handling.
+* Next.js 14 – Server-side rendering, dynamic routing, and API handling.
-* Tailwind CSS: Utility-first CSS framework for rapid and responsive styling.
-* JavaScript (ES6+): Core scripting for functionality.
-* Rick and Morty API: Integration with REST API for dynamic data fetching.
-* React Hooks: State and lifecycle management.
+* React & Hooks – State and lifecycle management.
-* Git: Version control for project tracking.
+* Tailwind CSS – Utility-first CSS for a responsive and modern UI.

+### Backend & Cloud Infrastructure
+* AWS Lambda – Serverless backend to handle API requests.
+* API Gateway – Routes API calls to the Lambda function.
+* MongoDB Atlas – Cloud-based NoSQL database for data storage.
+* S3 & Amplify – For deployment.

+### Development & Deployment
+* GitHub Actions – Automated CI/CD pipeline for testing and deployment.
+* ESLint & Jest – Code linting and unit testing to maintain quality.

 ![Screenshot_115](https://github.com/user-attachments/assets/e243fdfd-6478-4091-b2b4-c18f9f3614ea)
 ![Screenshot_117](https://github.com/user-attachments/assets/5f1b0a4f-828e-4209-8b78-336e783d310b)